 When Life Stops

 It happened 20 minutes before I arrived to prepare for Outdoor Church.
-A few hundred yards away, on the bridge, they said.
+It came from the bridge, a few hundred yards away, they said.

 Then Brenda caught me up on her own struggles.
-Brenda has been knocked down many times in her life.
+She has been knocked down many times in her life.
 Even now, life events are threatening to bury her.

 She said five times in her life she wanted to be like the person on the bridge.
 She had wanted to give up, too.
 Yet God hadn’t let her die.